Vinoditha19-code/OS-Practical-25.04.2025-/README.md

 # OS-Practical-25.04.2025-

-Using touch i have created file called as multi.sh inside the file i have created for loop for get the table using chomd 777 multi.sh given the permission finally using ./multi command i have displayed the out put
+Using touch i have created file called as multi.sh using vi multi.sh i have opened inside the file inside the file i have created for loop for get the table using chomd 777 multi.sh given the permission finally using ./multi command i have displayed the out put